Scaling laws for very large neural nets

 OpenAI also derives another scaling law called L(C).
 This is the best you can do with compute C, if you spend it optimally.

 What does optimal spending look like?
-Remember, you can spend a unit of compute on
+Remember, you can spend a unit of compute on * a bigger model (N), or * training the same model for longer (S)

-…In the compute regime we are currently in, making the model bigger is way more effective than taking more steps.
+… In the compute regime we are currently in, making the model bigger is way more effective than taking more steps.

-Controversy!
-The scaling laws have been revised.
+The scaling laws continue to be revised.

 3 Incoming